 Virgin Festival of Sport (Multi-City)

 Launched by Richard Branson and Mary Wittenberg (former director of the NYC Marathon) in 2017, the Virgin Festival of Sport aims to help motivate the masses to lead healthy, active lifestyles year-round.
-This past summer it kicked off in London for a 10K race around the city.
-The race route took runners past Trafalgar Square, Big Ben, Westminster and more, culminating in a massive festival at the finish line.
+The event kicked off in July 2017 for a 10k race around London, with a route that took runners past Trafalgar Square, Big Ben, Westminster and more, culminating in a massive festival at the finish line.
 There were also high-intensity bootcamps, yoga, group fitness classes, and other road races.
-Its first U.S. addition takes place in San Francisco in October, where runners will travel up Twin Peaks.
-Over time, as the festival expands, it will add food, art and even more music while aiming to always showcase the local culture of wherever it's putting down roots.
+The first U.S. addition took place in San Francisco in October 2017, where runners traveled up a grueling Twin Peaks course.
+Now in its second year, the festival has expanded to include even more food, art and music options while aiming to always showcase the local culture of wherever it's putting down roots.

 Pacific Crest Triathlon & Weekend Sports Festival (Sunriver, Oregon, United States)